Front Mission 5: Scars of the War: Plot

+Over the next few years, Walter participated in numerous military operations involving the USN—ranging from conflicts over natural resources in the Caspian Sea to the independence movement in the OCU.
+Amid these events, a mysterious terrorist organization called “Grimnir” emerged, linked to his best friend who had gone missing.
+This is a terrorist organization whose motives remain entirely shrouded in mystery.

 Development

 Front Mission 5 was first announced in a press conference at the Tokyo Game Show in September 2004.
 The game was developed by Square Enix's sixth production team, under the direction of the series' creator Toshiro Tsuchida.
 The team is the same that worked on Front Mission 4, albeit with new members.
 The developers intended for Front Mission 5 to have a more cinematic focus than previous installments — the game was the series' first foray into cut scene-based storytelling.

 The game was showcased in non-playable form at the Tokyo Game Show of September 2005.
 A postcard exchangeable for a limited-edition Trading Arts figure - Glen's Kyojun wanzer - was included as a bonus for pre-ordering the game.
 It was showcased in playable form at the Jump Festa in 2006.
 A strategy guide for the game was published by Enterbrain on March 18, 2006.

 Music

 The soundtrack for Front Mission 5: Scars of the War, which is the longest in the series, was primarily composed by Hidenori Iwasaki, with contributions from Kenichiro Fukui and one track written by Iwasaki's synth operator Yasuhiro Yamanaka.
 The commercial song "Blue Stream" was composed by Masayoshi Soken.